kubeflow/training-operator/README.md

 ## Contributing

 Feel free to hack on tf-operator!
-We have prepared [a detailed guide](docs/developer_guide.md), which will help you to get involved into the development.
+We have prepared [a detailed guide](docs/developer_guide.md), which will help you to get involved in the development.

 ## Community